alphagov/publishing-api/doc/publishing-application-examples.md

   "version":"1"}
 ```

-which could then be used to update the model instance:
+which could then be used to update the local model instance in the publishing application:

 ```
   parsed_response = JSON.parse(response.body)